 The City Finance Director shall receive training from bond counsel or Disclosure Counsel on the mechanics for making filings on as well as the information required to be filed in the District's (and any Additional Districts') annual reports.
+This

-This training will take place after the Annual Report Checklist is prepared or a more effective or feasible compliance method is established.
+City of Beaumont-Finance Department Policies and Procedures Manual 2025 training will take place after the Annual Report Checklist is prepared or a more effective or feasible compliance method is established.